A topic from the subject of Experimentation in Chemistry.

 Explanation:

-This experiment demonstrates a chemical reaction between baking soda and vinegar.
-When these two substances are combined, they react to form carbon dioxide gas.
+This experiment demonstrates a chemical reaction between an acid (vinegar, acetic acid) and a base (baking soda, sodium bicarbonate).
+When these two substances are combined, they undergo an acid-base reaction, producing carbon dioxide gas (CO2), water (H2O), and sodium acetate (NaCH3COO).
 The gas fills the balloon, causing it to expand.
+The balanced chemical equation is: NaHCO3(s) + CH3COOH(aq) → CO2(g) + H2O(l) + NaCH3COO(aq)

 Significance:

-• This experiment provides a simple and visual demonstration of a chemical reaction.
+• This experiment provides a simple and visual demonstration of an acid-base reaction and gas production.

-• It also helps students understand the concept of gas production in chemical reactions.
+• It helps students understand the concept of gas production in chemical reactions and the properties of acids and bases.

 • The experiment can be adapted for use in a variety of educational settings.